 Personal data relating to pupils at Viewley Hill Academy and their families is stored in line with the school’s Data Retention Document which can be viewed on request at the school.

-In accordance with the GDPR, the school does not store personal data indefinitely; data is only stored for as long as is necessary to complete the task for which it was originally collected.
+In accordance with the UK-GDPR, the school does not store personal data indefinitely; data is only stored for as long as is necessary to complete the task for which it was originally collected.

 We routinely share pupil information with: